 The wait to reach the top of this waiting list will be different for everyone.

-It has not been confirmed if this waiting list has preferences.
-If there is at least one preference, those who qualify will have a shorter wait than those who don't.
-But if there are no preferences, applicants are placed on the waiting list by date and time the application was received by the housing authority.
-So, applying soon after the waiting list opens will give you a shorter wait than those who wait to apply after you.
+This waiting list has at least one preference, so those who qualify will have a shorter wait than those who don't.
+After sorting preferences, applicants are placed on the waiting list by date and time the application was received by the housing authority.
+So applying soon after the waiting list opens will give you a shorter wait than those who wait to apply after you.

 If you are closer to the top of the waiting list, your wait may be just weeks or months long.
 But if you're closer to the end of the waiting list, it could take years to reach the top.